 We refer to the Class A-1 notes, the Class A-2 notes and the Class A-3 notes as the "Class A notes."
-We refer to the Class A notes, the Class B notes, the Class C notes and the Class D notes, which are the only securities that are being offered by this prospectus, as the "notes" or the "offered notes."
+We refer to the Class A notes, the Class B notes, the Class C notes and the Class D notes, collectively, as the "notes."
+The Class A-2 notes, the Class A-3 notes, the Class B notes and the Class C notes, which we refer to as the "offered notes" are the only securities that are being offered by this prospectus.

-The offered notes are issuable in a minimum denomination of \$1,000 and in integral multiples of \$1,000 in excess thereof.
+The notes are issuable in a minimum denomination of \$1,000 and in integral multiples of \$1,000 in excess thereof, subject to certain exceptions set forth in the indenture.
 See "The Notes-Delivery of Notes" in this prospectus.

-The issuing entity expects to issue the notes on or about August 25, 2021, which we refer to as the "closing date."
+The issuing entity expects to issue the notes on or about February 23, 2022, which we refer to as the "closing date."